 Cluttered pages.
 Amazon's product pages are littered with extraneous features, ranging from a "Gold Box" over a "wish list spree" to promotions for reading glasses and other irrelevant products.
 A single book page I analyzed contained 259 links and buttons.
 It was so cluttered that key product information — like publication date, page count, and average review rating — was three screensfulls below the fold (on a standard 1024 x 768 screen).
 Cluttered pages might work for Amazon because its users are typically long-time customers who know the features and can easily screen them out.
 Although first-time visitors are no doubt overwhelmed, by now they account for a tiny percentage of Amazon's revenues.

-Internet-wide search feature.
+(Internet-wide search feature.
 A small part of Amazon's clutter is caused by a search feature for the entire Web.
 This is a violation of guideline #52 for homepage usability: if people want to search the Web, they'll go to their favorite search engine, not your site.
 Amazon nonetheless offers this feature because it owns the featured search engine, A9.
 Promoting A9 likely provides sufficient business benefits to the overall company to compensate for lost sales caused by clutter on the main site.
 But if you don't own a search engine, don't offer a Web-wide search.
 Update 2015: this web-wide search has now been removed.)

 Advertising on product pages.
 Amazon spends about two inches of each product page advertising other websites.
 Although this generates revenue, the average e-commerce site should be ashamed if it can't make far more money selling to a hot lead who's already investigating one of its own products.
 Amazon's position as the default place to buy books is so strong that it can afford to send shoppers off to other sites, knowing they'll return later and buy the book anyway.
 You can't make the same assumption.
 Sell to your prospects, rather than throw them away.